grafana/tutorials/content/tutorials/grafana-fundamentals.md

 A _dashboard_*_ gives you an at-a-glance view of your data and lets you track metrics through different visualizations.

-Dashboards are made up _panels_, each representing a part of the story you want your dashboard to tell.
+Dashboards consist of _panels_, each representing a part of the story you want your dashboard to tell.
 ((MARCUS - Feels like we should have had this definition earlier, when we were exploring the first panel.))

 Every panel consists by a _query_ and a _visualization_.
 The query defines _what_ data you want to display, whereas the visualization defines _how_ the data is displayed. ((Feels like we should have had this definition earlier, when we were exploring the first panel.))